Frequently asked questions

 How long have we been supporting projects?

 Guilds began supporting annual projects in 1969.
 The first was in partnership with National Mission and raised funding for playgroups in local congregations.
-Among the most newsworthy was the so-called Centenary Project in 1987 which raised money for work with drug-addicted prostitutes.
-In 1997, the Project Partnership Scheme was started and all the Guild's work was set out in three-year strategies.
-As part of that, six projects were selected to be supported for each of the three-year periods.
+Among the most newsworthy was the so-called Centenary Project in 1987 which raised money for work with sex workers dealing with addiction.

 What do we do with old minute books?